How Does Early Extension Impact Velocity?

 How to fix Early Extension

-1. Make sure the athlete has adequate hip mobility especially IR and capsular mobility
+- Make sure the athlete has adequate hip mobility, especially IR and capsular mobility

 Early extension can be the downfall of an entire kinematic sequence, mostly because it happens very early on in the systematic progression of forces from the ground to the arm.
 Improving your understanding that power comes from pelvic, torso, and shoulder rotation; allows an athlete to better find positions that create high levels of torque and arm speed.
-Throwing relies on force and power generation in the rear hip and back side, pushing and extending early prevent the usage of the glutes and pelvis to their full ability and shift the COM too far forward too quickly, making a quarterback rely just on their arm.
+Throwing relies on force and power generation in the rear hip and back side.
+Pushing and extending early prevents the usage of the glutes and pelvis to their full ability and shifts the COM too far forward too quickly, making a quarterback rely just on their arm.

 If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
 If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.